ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 nuttx configs: increase CONFIG_NFILE_DESCRIPTORS from 51 to 53
-message: nuttx configs: increase CONFIG_NFILE_DESCRIPTORS from 51 to 53

 this is needed due to the additional topics logged with the logger
 ### Antipattern Category